-&lt;sup>21 Oweis, T., and Hachum, A. Improving Water Productivity in the Dry Areas of West Asia and North Africa.
+22 Oweis, T., and Hachum, A. Improving Water Productivity in the Dry Areas of West Asia and North Africa.
 CAB International (2003) Pg 179.
 Retrieved from http://publications.iwmi.org/pdf/H032642.pdf

-&lt;sup>22 CGIAR CRP1.1 North Africa and West Asia, Regional Inception Workshop, Draft Report Pg.
-28 CGIAR (2003) CRP1.1 North Africa and West Asia, Regional Inception Workshop, Draft Report Pg.
+23 CGIAR CRP1.1 North Africa and West Asia, Regional Inception Workshop, Draft Report Pg.
 28

+24 CGIAR (2003) CRP1.1 North Africa and West Asia, Regional Inception Workshop, Draft Report Pg.
+28

-Climate change and population increases also raked as high causes of vulnerability to drought in these regions.
-Oweis and Hachum (2003) assert that the annual population increase is approximately 3.6%.
-At this rate, the population is projected to more than double by the year 2020, approaching numbers of 930 million people.
+Climate change and population increases also rank as high causes of vulnerability to drought in these regions.
+Oweis and Hachum assert that the annual population increase is approximately 3.6%.
+At this rate, the population is projected to more than double by the year 2020, approaching 930 million people.25

-According to Black, Brayshaw and Rambeau (2010), the Middle East is facing climate change due to anthropogenic changes, which in turn is creating a major water shortage and lack of precipitation.
-This lack of precipitation has a significant negative impact on society in the Middle East.
-In Their study, Black and her colleagues create a climate model which suggests a decreased winter rainfall in southern Europe and the Middle East because of an anticipated poleward shift in the North Atlantic storm (Black et al., 2010).
-According to a study by UNDP, government officials in Africa and Asia rank climate change as the primary root cause to drought impact.
+According to Black, Brayshaw and Rambeau, the Middle East is facing climate change due to anthropogenic changes, which in turn is creating a major water shortage and lack of precipitation.
+This lack of precipitation has a significant negative impact on society in the Middle East.26 In their study, Black and her colleagues create a climate model which suggests a decreased winter rainfall in southern Europe and the Middle East because of an anticipated pole ward shift in the North Atlantic storm.27 According to a study by UNDP, government officials in Africa and Asia rank climate change as the primary root cause to drought impacts.
 Climate change is a global issue and cannot be attributed to any one country.
-This being said, it is crucial that drought risk management plans address making changes in human behavior that are sustainable and environmentally friendly.
+This being said, it is crucial that drought risk management plans address making changes in human behaviour that are sustainable and environmentally friendly.
 UNDP also asserts that it is a common held belief that drought is inevitable, when this may in fact not be the case.
-By focusing on the root causes of drought, although complex, the West Asia and North Africa region as well as other countries around the world can adopt a more proactive approach to drought mitigation.
+By focusing on the root causes of drought, although complex, the West Asia and North Africa region, as well as other countries around the world, can adopt a more proactive approach to drought mitigation.